beaubreedlove/FantasyFootball/rules.md

     1. Teams who fail to stay competitive may be declared abandoned and put through the abandoned team protocol if the following conditions are met.
         1. A manager in the league accuses a manager of neglecting their team.
             1. The accusing manager should describe the nature of the neglect.
-        1. Such team has at the time of accusation:
-            1. Won less games than the team who would be seeded highest in the playoffs if the season ended at that time.
-            1. Taken action or inaction that has been reversed due to a successful objection.
+        1. Such team has at the time of accusation taken action or inaction that has been reversed due to a successful objection.
     1. A supermajority league vote will take place when a team is placed on abandonment protocol.
         1. If this vote passes, the accused team will be placed on autopilot.
-        1. For this vote to pass, at least 60% of the managers who aren't already on autopilot, must vote yes.
+        1. For this vote to pass, at least 70% of the managers who aren't already on autopilot, must vote yes.
     1.  <a id="autopilot">Autopilot</a>
         1. When a team is placed on autopilot, the commissioner will set their line up each week in a predetermined fashion.
         1. Any conditional moves or conditional roster modifications made by the manager will supersede the following rules provided that they are not successfully objected to.